Understand Your Credit Report

 Personal Information

-⚠️ Important: Check for misspellings or incorrect addresses.
-These could indicate identity theft or data errors that need to be corrected.
+⚠️ Tip: Check for misspellings or incorrect addresses that could indicate identity theft.

 Credit Accounts

-This is the most important section.
-It lists all your credit accounts including:
+⭐ Key: This is the most important section that affects your credit score.

 Credit Inquiries

-⏰ Time Limits: Most negative items must be removed after 7 years.
-Bankruptcies can stay for up to 10 years.
+⏰ Timeline: Most items stay for 7 years, bankruptcies for up to 10 years.

 Up to 1 in 5 people have errors on their credit reports.
 Here's what to check:

-Accounts you didn't open could indicate identity theft or mixed files.
-Dispute these immediately with the credit bureau.
+Unknown accounts could indicate identity theft or mixed files.
+Dispute immediately.

-Payments marked as late when you paid on time can significantly damage your score.
-Gather evidence and dispute these errors.
+Payments marked late when paid on time can significantly damage your score.

-Negative items should be removed after 7 years (most items) or 10 years (bankruptcies).
-Check that old negative items have been removed.
+Items should be removed after 7 years (most) or 10 years (bankruptcies).

 How to Dispute Credit Report Errors